Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 It features a huge parking lot, restaurants, and food trucks selling street food and ice cream.

-Thanks to the crystal-clear, stunning corals, and abundance of colorful fish, it’s one of the best snorkeling spots on the island.
+Thanks to the crystal-clear, stunning corals, and abundance of colorful fish, it’s one of the best snorkeling spots in Mauritius.

-I would just recommend wearing water shoes as there are a few stones along the shore.
+I highly recommend wearing water shoes as there are a few stones along the shore.

 rocks scattered along a white-sand beach lined with green vegetation